lyndskg/posh-a-matic/README.md

 `poshamatic`'s primary functionalities include:
 > - automated sharing of the listings for every item in your closet with all subscribers, or
-> - autmated sharing of all the listings of another Poshmark account.
+> - automated sharing of all the listings of another Poshmark account.

 &nbsp;

-Once the script is executed, it will share the requested listings every 120 minutes. *You can edit the timing and other options if you desire.*
+Once the script is executed, it will share the requested listings every 120 minutes.

+*You can edit the timing and other options if you desire.*

 &nbsp;